Ordinary Time

 Join us in community at 9:30 AM at United Commons!

-932 Balmoral Rd - the old First Met building at the corner of Quadra and Balmoral
+932 Balmoral Rd - The corner of Quadra and Balmoral

 Music Leadership: Adam Dyjach